jeancroy/fuzz-aldrin-plus/README.md

 - skip `A[i]` (move left, copy score)
 - skip `B[j]` (move down, copy score)

-We don't know which one of these 3 is the best move until we reach the end, so we record the score of best move so far.
+We don't know which one of these 3 is the best move until we reach the end, so we record the score of the best move so far.
 The last cell contain the score of the best alignment.
 If we want to output that alignment we need to rebuild it backward from the last cell.

 ````
     s u r g e r y